-Come with us as we visit some of Scotland’s most impressive stately homes and their gardens, which are ready to welcome you this year…
+Come with us as we visit some of the most impressive stately homes in Scotland and their gardens…

-It’s all very nice admiring the grandeur and workmanship that went into designing and building some of Scotland’s most impressive buildings, but sometimes looking is not enough, we want to experience the houses and grounds in all their glory.
+It’s all very nice admiring the grandeur and workmanship that went into designing and building some of the stately homes in Scotland, but sometimes looking is not enough, we want to experience the houses and grounds in all their glory.

-After a difficult couple of years, Scotland’s stately homes are looking forward to welcoming you back, whether for the first time or a long-awaited return visit.
-With a level of opulence we’re only really used to seeing on screen, a visit to a stately home is a chance to see original paintings and antique furniture in their actual settings.
+With a level of opulence we’re only really used to seeing on screen, a visit to a stately home in Scotland is a chance to see original paintings and antique furniture in their actual settings.
 You can walk the grounds where kings and queens once trod, hear stories from experts on past residents, and sometimes even take a tour with the present-day owner.
-Here are some of the best reasons to visit our stately homes this spring and summer.
+Here are some of the best reasons to visit the stately homes in Scotland this spring and summer.

 For a Highland Fling